ttportela/slr/README.md

-# Sistematic Literature Review - Web App
+# Systematic Literature Review - Web App
 -------------------
-Free software for maitaining a sistematic literature review.
+Free software for maitaining a systematic literature review projects.
 Can be used in [slr.tarlis.com.br](https://slr.tarlis.com.br/)

 DIRECTORY STRUCTURE
 -------------------